 Form B – Low Fee Earners

-Complete and submit Form B if you are a sole practitioner or an incorporated legal practice and you estimate that you will earn less than $50,000 in gross legal fees for the entire insurance year.
+Complete and submit Form B if you are a sole practitioner or an incorporated legal practice and you estimate that you will earn less than $100,000 in gross legal fees for the entire insurance year.
 You will be entitled to concessional annual contribution rates based on your level of income.
-See our Annual information booklet.

 Conditions apply depending on who you can employ and discounts you are entitled to.